cloud-simple/helm-values-from-file/README.md

 ```
 </blockquote>

+* In the chart we have
+  * `templates/_helpers.tpl` - file with helm helpers, it particulary defines the named template `read_values_from_file`
+  * `templates/configmap.yaml` - exemplary helm template file for ConfigMap kubernetes object, which uses the above named template
-* In the chart we have `values.yaml` file with default values and `values-develop.yaml` file with values for custom `develop` environment
+  * `values.yaml` - file with default values
+  * `values-develop.yaml` - file with values for custom `develop` environment
-* When we install the helm chart and pass it the value for `env` variable corresponding to the custom environment (`develop` in our case), the values from `values-develop.yaml` and `values.yaml` files will be merged and available to use throughout templates
+* When we install the helm chart we can pass to `helm install` command (e.g. with `--set` flag) the value for `env` variable corresponding to the custom environment (`develop` in our case)
+* Then we can use named template `read_values_from_file` (defined within `templates/_helpers.tpl` file) in any of our helm templates to have access to values defined in the custom environment file set with the passed `env` variable to the `helm install` command
+* The values from `values-develop.yaml` and `values.yaml` files will be merged and available to use throughout the helm template
-* This is done with help of named templates `read_values_from_file` defined within `templates/_helpers.tpl` file
+* Named template `read_values_from_file` is defined within `templates/_helpers.tpl` file

 ```console
      1	{{- define "read_values_from_file" }}